flydubai becomes THIRD airline on brand-new Tel Aviv to Dubai

 The carrier will be the first of three airlines on the airport-pair.
 Arkia and Israir, which had already revealed the route, will join it in December.

-When all three are operating, and assuming no changes, there will be 28-weekly services between the two airports, the limit under the new bilateral.
+When all three are operating, and assuming no changes, there will be 28-weekly services between the two airports.
+The limit, under the new bilateral, is 28 weekly on both sides.

 flydubai’s capacity from day one is substantial.
 This is especially so given the lack of time until it begins, strict entry conditions, and overall demand being significantly reduced because of the pandemic.